deu/palemoon-overlay/README.md

 and the compilation should start.

-If I don't modify this README.md today, I successfully (re)tried the above procedure and it works (or I couldn't modify it because something prevented me from doing it).
-The non-parenthesized event it more likely.
+I successfully (re)tried the above procedure and it works for me. ~amd64 I have, and am not advanced with testing different arches at all.

 The below is the original content of this README.md, unmodified in any way.